MyHush/hushpaperwallet/README.md

     -f, --format <FORMAT>         What format to generate the output in [default: json]  [possible values: pdf, json] --threads <threads>       Number of threads to use for the vanity address generator.
 Set this to the number of CPUs you have [default: 1]
+        --vanity <vanity>         Generate a vanity address with the given prefix.
+                                  Note that ['b', 'i', 'o', '1'] are not allowed in addresses.
-        --vanity <vanity>         Generate a vanity address with the given prefix -z, --zaddrs <z_addresses>    Number of Z addresses (Sapling) to generate [default: 1]
+    -z, --zaddrs <z_addresses>    Number of Z addresses (Sapling) to generate [default: 1]

 ARGS: